brichards21/calendar-project/index.md

 on campus?

 -   In total, I'm spending 100 minutes a week on hobbies, although I intend to spend 195 minutes a week.
-Before quarentine, I spent 660 minutes per week on hobbies, 560 more than I'm spending now.
+Before quarantine, I spent 660 minutes per week on hobbies, 560 more than I'm spending now.

 Reflection